abingham/storer/docs/README.md

 ## GET katas_completed
-If it exists, returns the 10-digit kata_id which uniquely completes the given kata_id, otherwise returns the empty string.
+If it exists, returns the 10-digit kata_id which uniquely completes the given partial_id, otherwise returns the empty string.
-- parameter, the 6-digit kata-id to complete, eg
+- parameter, the 6-digit partial-id to complete, eg
 ```
   { "partial_id": "A551C5" } # must be at least 6 characters long.
 ```